dsa-mind-map/leetcode-150/05-Binary-Search/Binary_Search_Master_Guide_Optimized.md

             if(nums[mid] < nums[end]){
                 // sorted part [mid to end]
-                // It can be possible that "mid" is a smallest element because it is sorted from "mid" to "end"
+                // min element would be in the left side but "mid" can be "smallest element" too
                 // so we will include "mid" in the next search space end = mid;
             }else{
+                // mid >= end
                 // unsorted part [start to mid]
                 // min element would in the right side start = mid + 1;